-3.14.1.3.1 The Contractor shall distribute member materials as required by this Contract.
-Required materials, described below, include member handbooks, provider directories, identification cards, new member orientation materials, quarterly member newsletters and member Health Education materials.

-3.14.1.3.2 With prior approval from the State in accordance with Section 3.14.1.1 of this Contract, the Contractor may distribute additional materials and information other than those required by Section 3.14.1 of this Contract to members in order to promote health and/or educate members.
+- 3.14.1.3.1 The Contractor shall distribute all member materials as required by this Contract.
+This includes, but is not limited to member handbooks, provider directories, identification cards, new member orientation materials, quarterly member newsletters, member Health Education materials, and Grievances and Appeals notices. - 3.14.1.3.2 With prior approval from the State in accordance with Section 3.14.1.1 of this Contract, the Contractor may distribute additional materials and information other than those required by Section 3.14.1 of this Contract to members in order to promote health and/or educate members. - 3.14.1.3.3 The Contractor shall not provide member materials electronically unless all of the following are met: - 3.14.1.3.3.1 The format is Readily Accessible.